Hunting For Collectible Pyrex Kitchenware

 So, let's say you've just found a piece you've been wanting for a long time.
 And it has a tag on it with a price you're more than willing to pay.
 Or maybe more than you'd like to pay.
 Or no price tag.
 But you really want it.

-The biggest cause of buyer's remorse is a rush of adrenalin, which can cloud your judgement and blind you to flaws.
+The biggest cause of buyer's remorse is a rush of adrenalin, which can cloud your judgement and blind you to flaws, especially if the item you find happens to be obviously underpriced.
 So, stop.
 Take a breath.
 Exhale.
 Now, let's make sure your excitement isn't going to get the better of you.

 Check its condition.
 Feel the edges for chips.
 All the edges.
 Is the lid chipped or scratched?
 Is it the correct lid for the pattern or promo?
 Look under the dish handles and at the bottom corners for rub wear and paint loss.
 You brought your pocket flashlight, didn't you?
+If lids are taped to dishes, do what you can to inspect them for chips as best you can without risking damage.
 Look closely for scratches in the paint.
 All over.
 Look closely at the decoration for damaged areas.
 Very closely.
 Does it meet your standards for condition?
 No?
 Put it down and keep moving.
 If it does, then proceed to Negotiating A Price.

 Negotiating A Price